How Growing Organisations Are Rethinking Payroll Support

 The parental leave changes in the Employment Leave Bill are, at their core, about fairness.
 They close gaps that have existed for years: employees losing leave accrual while absent, employees receiving reduced or zero holiday pay on return, and payment calculations that do not reflect what an employee actually earns.

 For employers, the technical implications are real.
-Payroll systems will need to handle new accrual logic, a revised holiday pay method, and updated payment calculations.
-Employment agreements and parental leave policies will need to be reviewed against the new framework.
+Payroll systems will eventually need to handle new accrual logic and a revised holiday pay method, but the immediate priority will be the updated IRD payment calculations arriving on 1 July 2027.
+Employment agreements and parental leave policies will need to be reviewed against this staggered framework

 The Bill has not yet passed into law.
 But the direction is clear, and the 1 July 2027 date for parental leave provisions gives less lead time than many organisations may expect.